ahopgood/Vagrant-Puppet/modules/sudo/README.markdown

 ### Known Issues Ubuntu

 ## To Do
-* Add support for multiple declarations of sudo module for multiple users
-* Add removal of sudo privileges for a specified user
+* Add finer grained control of sudo privileges, currently we're all in with no compromises.